eilvelia/tdl/README.md

 Some short examples are available in the [examples/](examples/) directory.

 <!-- TODO: Perhaps add a guide on how to read the tl schema or similar? -->

+If you use TypeScript, types for TDLib can me imported using `import type * as Td from 'tdlib-types'`, see also [Generating types](#generating-types).

 [td_api.tl]: https://github.com/tdlib/td/blob/master/td/generate/scheme/td_api.tl